X-ray fluorescence: Detectors

 Gas flow proportional counters are used mainly for detection of longer wavelengths.
 Gas flows through it continuously.
 Where there are multiple detectors, the gas is passed through them in series, then led to waste.
 The gas is usually 90% argon, 10% methane ("P10"), although the argon may be replaced with neon or helium where very long wavelengths (over 5 nm) are to be detected.
-The argon is ionised by incoming X-ray photons, and the electric field multiplies this charge into a measurable pulse.
+The argon is ionized by incoming X-ray photons, and the electric field multiplies this charge into a measurable pulse.
 The methane suppresses the formation of fluorescent photons caused by recombination of the argon ions with stray electrons.
 The anode wire is typically tungsten or nichrome of 20–60 μm diameter.
 Since the pulse strength obtained is essentially proportional to the ratio of the detector chamber diameter to the wire diameter, a fine wire is needed, but it must also be strong enough to be maintained under tension so that it remains precisely straight and concentric with the detector.
 The window needs to be conductive, thin enough to transmit the X-rays effectively, but thick and strong enough to minimize diffusion of the detector gas into the high vacuum of the monochromator chamber.
 Materials often used are beryllium metal, aluminised PET film and aluminised polypropylene.
 Ultra-thin windows (down to 1 μm) for use with low-penetration long wavelengths are very expensive.
 The pulses are sorted electronically by "pulse height selection" in order to isolate those pulses deriving from the secondary X-ray photons being counted.

 Sealed gas detectors are similar to the gas flow proportional counter, except that the gas does not flow through it.
 The gas is usually krypton or xenon at a few atmospheres pressure.
 They are applied usually to wavelengths in the 0.15–0.6 nm range.
 They are applicable in principle to longer wavelengths, but are limited by the problem of manufacturing a thin window capable of withstanding the high pressure difference.

 Scintillation counters consist of a scintillating crystal (typically of sodium iodide doped with thallium) attached to a photomultiplier.
 The crystal produces a group of scintillations for each photon absorbed, the number being proportional to the photon energy.
 This translates into a pulse from the photomultiplier of voltage proportional to the photon energy.
 The crystal must be protected with a relatively thick aluminium/beryllium foil window, which limits the use of the detector to wavelengths below 0.25 nm.
 Scintillation counters are often connected in series with a gas flow proportional counter: the latter is provided with an outlet window opposite the inlet, to which the scintillation counter is attached.
 This arrangement is particularly used in sequential spectrometers.

 Semiconductor detectors can be used in theory, and their applications are increasing as their technology improves, but historically their use for WDX has been restricted by their slow response (see EDX).